5T33Z0/OC-Little-Translated/D_Updating_OpenCore/README.md

 - If you are updating from OpenCore ≤ 0.7.2, you need to set UEFI/APFS `MinDate` and `MinVersion` to `-1` if you are using macOS Catalina or older.
 More Details [here](https://github.com/5T33Z0/OC-Little-Translated/tree/main/A_Config_Tips_and_Tricks#settings-for-mindateminversion)
 - The lists shown in the Sync Window are scrollable.
 Whether or not the scrollbar is visible or not, depends on the scrollbar behavior selected in "System Settings" > "General".
 - If downloading files does not work in your region, select a different Server from "Database" > "Misc" Tab > "Upgrade download proxy setting".
 For me, `https://ghproxy.com/https://github.com/` works.
+- A nice touch when updating kexts is that OCAT writes the version number of a kext into the comments section so you don't have keep track of it.